What is a pulmonary embolism?

 MRI.
 This imaging test uses a combination of a magnetic field, radio waves, and a computer

-to make detailed images of organs and structures within the body.
+to make detailed images of organs and structures within the body without the use of

 Duplex ultrasound (US).
 This type of vascular ultrasound is done to assess blood flow and the structure of